MicroSegNet: A Deep Learning Approach for Prostate Segmentation on Micro-Ultrasound Images: Methods

 \subsubsection{Training loss}

-We propose to combine multi-scale deep supervision with the standard BCE loss and the proposed AG-BCE loss.
-In our approach, the BCE loss is applied to predictions generated by intermediate layers, while the AG-BCE loss is applied to predictions for the final output layer.
+We propose to combine multi-scale deep supervision with the proposed AG-BCE loss.
+In our approach, the AG-BCE loss is applied to segmentation predictions generated by all layers.
 The loss function for training our MicroSegNet model is defined as follows:

-where $P_i$ and $Y_i$ are the predicted and ground truth segmentations with size of $\frac{N}{i}\times \frac{N}{i}$ and $N$ is the input image size.
-We assigned higher weight to layers at higher-resolution for our model to better capture local contextual features.
+where $P_i$ and $Y_i$ are the predicted and ground truth segmentations at layer $i$.